-The Target of Evaluation (TOE) is the Bundesdruckerei Document Application 2.1.1 and its tamper-evident casing.
+The Target of Evaluation (TOE) is the Bundesdruckerei Document Application with tamperevident casing 2.4.6.

 The Document Application is running on a Document Management Terminal (DMT).
 It is used to read the German Passport (ePass), to read and update the electronic data of the German identification card ("Personalausweis (PA)") and electronic resident permit ("elektronischer Aufenthaltstitel (eAT)") as well as to verify the document's authenticity and the integrity of its data.